zealws/TestHooks/README.md

 *Note*: Keep in mind that when the test starts executing, no hook calls may have been made.
 As a result, tests might need to sleep for some amount of time after starting to ensure that hook data has been delivered to the test suite.

 For an example of a working test suite, see [CountingApplicationRemoteTest](https://github.com/zfjagann/TestHooks/blob/master/example/testhooks/example/test/CountingApplicationRemoteTest.java).

+*Note*: if more than one application is required, the `HookManager.initializeDb` function may be applied to more than 1 JDBC connection, in which case all the connections are setup and cleaned up by the tests.

 ## Details